rackerlabs/rackspace-how-to/content/rms-cloudflare/cloudflare-faq.md

 #### Does Cloudflare offer domain masking?

-No, Cloudflare does not offer domain masking or DNS redirect services, only URL forwarding through [Page Rules](http://blog.cloudflare.com/introducing-pagerules-url-forwarding).
+No, Cloudflare does not offer domain masking or DNS redirect services.
+It offers only URL forwarding through [Page Rules](http://blog.cloudflare.com/introducing-pagerules-url-forwarding).